uqix/sql-checker/README.md

 To verify that no SQL syntax errors in Mapper.xml

 ## How
-By invoke all Mapper methods with dummy args which hits DB
+By invoking all Mapper methods with dummy args which hits DB and catching syntax exceptions

 ## Usage